pschool-in/curriculum/content/science/houses-5.md

 ### Different types of houses

 Different types of houses are built according to the climate and region.
 For example, house structure varies in plains, marshy areas, heavy rainfall regions, mountains, deserts, etc. The structure of the houses varies from the region to region.
 So, people build houses that are suitable for the climate and natural resources.
-Building materials to construction differs for every type of house.
+Building materials for construction differ for each type of house.
 Moreover, one can see the different types of houses in cities and villages.
 For example, you can see houses like mud houses, huts, bungalows, apartments, independent houses, etc.

 ### People and their houses

 Food, water, clothing, and shelter are more important basic things for human beings.
 The shelter is needed for every living thing.
 Due to some reason, some people lack their basic needs.
 These people live the homeless life.
 They are seeking shelter in subways, roadside pathways, under bridges, open grounds, etc. It is a serious social problem, that these kinds of people leading their life with insufficient livelihood.
-To eradicate this problem, our government introduces many schemes and taking huge steps to fulfill the basic needs of these people.
+To eradicate this problem, our government is introducing many schemes and taking huge steps to fulfill the basic needs of these people.

 ### Depletion of natural resources